johnivore/borg-summary/README.md

 ```

 This "doubled" directory structure is to accommodate clients with multiple borg backup repositories.

-If your borg backup structure does not conform to this, that's fine, but you will need to specify the

 Currently, `borgsummary` expects each host to have one backup set, with its name matching the client's hostname.